muratk3n/thirdwave/en/tweets/2019/week39.md

 "@scientificecon

 ..
-Normally the central bank ensures there is no such spike in rates, which is entirely within their powers.
+Normally the central bank ensures there is no such spike in [overnight] rates, which is entirely within their powers.
 Hence we can only conclude the Fed purposely created this scare, possibly to trigger the next financial crisis.
 Hopefully not yet"

 [Link](https://mobile.twitter.com/scientificecon/status/1175488755534323718)